This post shows students and new users steps to calibrate their built-in display for HDR content in Windows 11.

 Click the Calibrate button to begin calibrating your built-in display.

-When you’re happy with the results, select Exit full screen in the bottom-right corner.
+When happy with the results, select Exit full screen in the bottom-right corner.

 That should do it!

 This post showed you how to calibrate your built-in display for HDR content in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.